rjfranco/eat-this-much-withings-sync/README.md

 - rails s

 ## Using
-If I come up with a publicaly hosted option, I'll list that here, but I don't know that I want to assume that responsibility.
+If I come up with a publicly hosted option, I'll list that here, but I don't know that I want to assume that responsibility.
 In the meantime, you could potentially setup a web service somewhere running the app, just be sure to set local environment values for ETM_SYNC_API_KEY and ETM_SYNC_API_SECRET from your own application registered at withings. ( Still haven't gotten to the ETM user values ... will list them here when I do )